 ContentsManager.get(path[, content, type,]) Get a file or directory model.
 ContentsManager.save(model, path) Save a file or directory model to path.
 ContentsManager.delete_file(path) Delete the file or directory at path.
-ContentsManager.rename_file(old_path, Rename a file or directory. new_path) ContentsManager.file_exists([path]) Does a file exist at the given path?
-ContentsManager.dir_exists(path) Does a directory exist at the given path?
-ContentsManager.is_hidden(path) Is path a hidden directory or file?
+ContentsManager.rename_file(old_path, Rename a file or directory. new_path) · new_path) ContentsManager.file_exists([path]) Does a file exist at the given path?
+Does a file exist at the given path?
+Does a directory exist at the given path?